Virtual-Coffee/VC-Community-Docs/lightning-talks/2024/mc-script.md

 ## SPEAKER: AYU

-Building Bridges, Not Walls: The Importance of Documentation in Open Source Projects
+**Talk Title:** Building Bridges, Not Walls: The Importance of Documentation in Open Source Projects

 Ayu is an open source maintainer, contributor, technical blogger, and self-taught front-end developer based in The Netherlands.
 Her passion for lifelong learning and collaboration is what motivates her open source contributions, project collaboration, and community engagement.
 Learning new things fills her with excitement, and she's eager to share her learning in public and pass on her knowledge through her blog and Twitter.

 ## SPEAKER: ANDY

+It says in your speaker bio, "He'll eat a lot of sushi if you let him."
+Has anyone ever _not_ let you?
+SCRAM!
+You're eating WAY TOO MUCH SUSHI!

-OTel Me a Story: Observing Code in Production
+**Talk Title:** OTel Me a Story: Observing Code in Production

 Andy is a father of 3 and husband of 1.
 He's the Director of Engineering at Ninjacat, a marketing and advertising data company.
 He's written bugs in nearly every programming language and likes data, devops-related ideas and all things software.
 He'll eat a lot of sushi if you let him.

 ## SPEAKER: NICK

-Demystifying TypeScript Generics
+**Talk Title:** Demystifying TypeScript Generics

 Nick Taylor is a Senior Software Engineer at OpenSauced.
 He is a big fan of Open Source and has a growing interest in serverless and edge computing.

 ## SPEAKER: AGI

-Growth Mindset in Software Engineering
+**Talk Title:** Growth Mindset in Software Engineering

 Agi is a full stack software engineer who took a non-linear path into technology.
 She attended Northeastern University for finance and marketing and started her professional journey at a Fortune 100 company before pivoting into the world of start-ups filling a variety of roles.
 Agi attended Flatiron School in 2020 to begin her journey in software and currently works in ad tech.
 She is passionate about diversity in the tech industry, participating in company DEI initiatives and holding a leadership role within the Out In Tech organization.
 She lives in Oakland, CA with her wife, toddler and Maltipoo.

 ## SPEAKER: DAN

+Hey, Dan!
+I heard you have a flavorful presentation to close us out.
+What's your favorite ice cream flavor?

-Level Up Your GitHub Markdown Game
+**Talk Title:** Level Up Your GitHub Markdown Game

 Dan Ott is a full-stack developer based in Cleveland, Ohio.
 Currently serving as the Lead Developer at Sprokets, a strategic design and development firm, Dan brings over 15 years of joyful experience in JavaScript and front-end development and design.
 He also contributes as an Org Maintainer at Virtual Coffee.
 In his spare time he enjoys spending time with his two boys, playing disc golf, and woodworking.